mapninja/Earthsys144/week00/05_submitting_homework_and_getting_help.md

 **Canvas Link Submission Tips:**

 - **Test first**: Open link in private/incognito browser window before submitting
-- **Check permissions**: Ensure link is publicly accessible or properly shared
+- **Check permissions**: Ensure link is publicly accessible or properly shared, if it is a Github, Google Drive or Earth Engine Get Link.
 - **Complete URL**: Include `https://` prefix for external links
 - **No spaces**: Ensure no extra spaces at beginning or end of URL